-Unequal Division of Community Property
+Unequal Division of Community Property in an Arizona Divorce

-It is important to understand when it pay be appropriated for a judge to order an unequal division of community property in Arizona.
-The Court of Appeals of Arizona granted review of Anthony Toth, Petitioner-Appellee, v.
+It is important to understand the apportionment of assets ordered by a judge in an unequal division of community property in an Arizona divorce.
+The Court of Appeals of Arizona granted a review of Anthony Toth, Petitioner-Appellee, v.
 Gloria Snyder Toth, Respondent-Appellant to consider whether an equitable distribution of marital assets would require that each party, in this case, receive an equal distribution.

 One year after meeting at a senior citizens dance in Mesa, Arizona in 1992, Anthony Toth and Gloria Snyder Toth were married (Anthony, age 87 and Gloria, age 66).
-The day after the wedding, Anthony withdrew $140,000 from his own sole and separate funds in order to purchase a home and placed it in joint tenancy with his new wife with right of survivorship.
+The day after the wedding, Anthony withdrew $140,000 from his own sole and separate funds in order to purchase a home and placed it in joint tenancy with his new wife with the right of survivorship.

 Sound reason being limited to certain statutory factors: excessive/abnormal expenditures, fraud, concealment or destruction.
 The court of appeals came to the decision that the trial court had abused discretion by ordering an unequal division of the joint tenancy property.
 The decision was reversed.

-The dissenting opinion of Judge Kleinschmidt was that there was a broader meaning of “equitable” in comparison to what the majority was assigning to the term.
+The dissenting opinion of Judge Kleinschmidt was that there was a broader meaning of “equitable” in comparison to what the majority was assigned to the term.
 As he believed that an important issue of Arizona law was decided incorrectly, Anthony’s petition for review was granted.
 Gloria believes that the law entitles her to 50% of the house purchased the day after her marriage to Anthony Toth.
 She states that the “gifted property” is her sole and separate property.

-Under Arizona statute, two types of property are treated alike for dissolution purposes (even though they are different): joint tenancy property and community property.
+Under the Arizona statute, two types of property are treated alike for dissolution purposes (even though they are different): joint tenancy property and community property.
 Thus the court should provide an equitable division of all such property.
 On this premise, the court rejected Gloria’s argument for her share of the joint tenancy property to be treated as her separate property upon dissolution of the marriage.

-As a “gift” from her ex husband, Gloria argues that her share of the property should be considered irrevocable according to the law of gifts, i.e. if one spouse purchases property with separate funds and places it in joint tenancy, a presumption of gift exists.
-The presumption of gift means that it is presumed that the actions indicate that the spouse making the purchase intended to provide a gift to the spouse with the gift being one-half of the property.
+As a “gift” from her former husband, Gloria argues that her share of the property should be considered irrevocable according to the law of gifts, i.e. if one spouse purchases property with separate funds and places it in joint tenancy, a presumption of gift exists.
+The presumption of the gift means that it is presumed that the actions indicate that the spouse making the purchase intended to provide a gift to the spouse with the gift being one-half of the property.

 In this instance, the “gift” to the non-purchasing spouse is an equitable right in the property – not an irrevocable gifted interest in one-half of the property.
 According to Arizona state statute, all marital joint tenancy property is to be divided equitably whether it is “gifted” or not.

-Gloria argues that Arizona state statute requires that joint tenancy property receive an equitable division unless there are exceptional circumstances to consider.
+Gloria argues that the Arizona state statute requires that joint tenancy property receive an equitable division unless there are exceptional circumstances to consider.
 She further argues that any exceptional circumstances must be in relation to the property rather than to each other in order to prevent the upholding of the statute’s requirement for equitable division.

 Firstly, the court interprets the statute to mean equitable, not equal with the court determining what is equitable on a case by case basis.
 The court also found that the statute pertaining to this case does not limit “exceptional circumstances” to those in direct relation to the property, but to the case itself.